José Granados: Elective office

+Statehood commission

 In 1981, Granados founded the Puerto Rico Statehood Commission, a grassroots non-partisan organization dedicated to research and education on Puerto Rico statehood.
 The organization operated until 1986 and included among its leaders a wide array of prominent statehooders, such as attorney Zaida Hernández, who served as House Speaker and subsequently an appellate court judge.
 Also included were attorney Zulma Rosario, former Corrections Administrator and current head of the Government Ethics Office, attorney Nélida Jiménez Velázquez, also an appellate judge, Senator Oreste Ramos, Jr., Sol Luis Descartes, a former treasury secretary under PDP Governor Luis Muñoz Marín, who is the current secretary of state, former senate president Kenneth McClintock and attorney Luis Dávila Colón, currently Puerto Rico's most prominent political analyst.
 Granados' ideological organization still serves as a model, a quarter century later, for NPP educational efforts.

+Staff

 Many elected public officials in Puerto Rico initiated their incursion into electoral politics, either as members of his youth organizations or as members of his legislative staff.
 The youth organization served as a launching pad for Charlie Rodriguez, who later became President of the Senate; Senators Anibal Marrero and former senator Freddy Valentin, State Representatives Albita Rivera, Antonio Silva and Benjamin Velez; and mayors Juan Cruz Manzano of Manati and Benjamin Cintron Lebron of Patillas.
 Also State Representative Carlos Lopez, who later served as ombudsman.

 Granados legislative office was a breeding ground of future political leaders.
 The present governor, Luis Fortuño, who led his party in 2008 to its largest landslide victory in history, was a summer intern at Granados' office while studying at Georgetown University.
 His aide, Zaida Hernández, later became Speaker of the House of Representatives; Kenneth McClintock culminated a four-term senatorial career as the 13th President of the Senate before becoming Puerto Rico's 22nd Secretary of State, while Orlando Parga, another Granados' aide, served as McClintock's Senate President pro tem; and Héctor O'Neill, who became senator and later mayor of Guaynabo and president of the Mayors Federation.
 The best recognition of the "breeding ground" status of his office can be found in the refusal by a political opponent, House Speaker Severo Colberg to approve a staffer selected by Granados, Manuel Agromayor, which resulted in litigation in the United States Circuit Court of Appeals for the First Circuit and reached the United States Supreme Court.

+Ballot redesign

 While studying the budget for a special election to fill a vacant House seat, Granados was appalled by the cost of ballot boxes.
 At the time, they were constructed of wood with the option of using metal.
 So he pulled out a piece of paper and designed the cardboard ballot box that is being used now throughout the world.
 He did not patent it.
 This was one of the more successful inventions attributed to him.